-- How will I market my products and services? - How will I develop a strategic business plan? - How will I manage my business on a day-to-day basis? - How will I recruit employees?
+- What are my financial resources? - What products and services will I sell? - How will I market my products and services? - How will I develop a strategic business plan? - How will I manage my business on a day-to-day basis? - How will I recruit employees?